seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 None but that ugly treason of mistrust,
 Which makes me fear the enjoying of my love:
 There may as well be amity and life
-’Tween snow and fire, as treason and my love.
+'Tween snow and fire, as treason and my love.

 **PORTIA**
 Ay, but I fear you speak upon the rack,
 Where men enforced do speak anything.

 **BASSANIO**
-Promise me life, and I’ll confess the truth.
+Promise me life, and I'll confess the truth.

 **PORTIA**
 Well then, confess and live.

 **BASSANIO**
-‘Confess’ and ‘love’
+'Confess' and 'love'
 Had been the very sum of my confession:
 O happy torment, when my torturer
 Doth teach me answers for deliverance!
 But let me to my fortune and the caskets.

 **PORTIA**
 Away, then!
-I am lock’d in one of them:
+I am lock'd in one of them:
 If you do love me, you will find me out.
 Nerissa and the rest, stand all aloof.
 Let music sound while he doth make his choice;